FabioDiCeglie/craft-entry-section/README.md

 # Craft Entry Section plugin for Craft CMS 3.x

-Include the name of the section an entry belongs to
+Include the name of the section an entry belongs to in the GraphQL API

 ![Screenshot](resources/img/plugin-logo.png)